Update: Today, July 16th, two days after I published the article below, there have been 5 earthquakes in Barbados.

 My dispute with Lloyds certainly seems to have opened doors for the Financial Ombudsman adjudicator that will be taking over my case from the adjudicator I spoke to on July 7th.

-I trust that the new adjudicator will find my former business account manager Mr Simmons more forthright and forthcoming than I had.
+I trust that the new adjudicator will find my former business account manager Mr Brindley more forthright and forthcoming than I had.

-Mr Simmons and others at Lloyds seem convinced that self-destructive, twisted Talibank Thinking will enhance their credibility.
+Mr Brindley and others at Lloyds seem convinced that self-destructive, twisted Talibank Thinking will enhance their credibility.

-I and other believers are praying that Lord Blackwell, Mr Horta-Osario and others will work with me and my Christian support network to liberate Simmons and co from any educated presumption or prejudice that may dispose them to such delusions.
+I and other believers are praying that Lord Blackwell, Mr Horta-Osario and others will work with me and my Christian support network to liberate Brindley and others from any educated presumption or prejudice that may dispose them to such delusions.

 Finally, as if to confirm my worst fears, I received news from Barbados about a banking executive there who is caught up in the unfolding FIFA bribery scandal.

-But again, I will not be making any rash judgements about possible Lloyds’ links, direct or indirect, to corrupt Caribbean and Commonwealth religious clerics, educators, trade unionists, parliamentarians or feminist political activists.
+But again, I will not be making any rash judgments about possible Lloyds’ links, direct or indirect, to corrupt Caribbean and Commonwealth religious clerics, educators, trade unionists, parliamentarians or feminist political activists.

 Indeed, if I put my long-running “rumble” in Barbados’ political jungle at the centre of my seismology and semantics conflating scheme of event analysis, that news item hardly moves the needle.
 It’s just a tremor.